Janet-Cajavilca/Excel-Parental-Leave-Analysis/README.md

 * I used the report of Luka Mihailo Jović as inspiration [See his Report](https://mavenanalytics.io/project/4525)
 * The Dataset was downloaded from Maven Analytics [Visit Website](https://www.mavenanalytics.io/data-playground?accessType=open)

-## Grateful for Your Review

-I want to express my heartfelt gratitude to all those who have taken the time to review my project.
-I created this project with the aim of learning and improving my abilities as a data analyst.
-It has been a rewarding experience for me to analyze and present insights on parental leave policies using Excel.
-However, I acknowledge that there might be areas for improvement, and I welcome any constructive feedback you may have.